danwing/https-local-domains/draft-thomson-https-local-domains.md

 registered hash identifier in the second label and if the rest of that label consists of an appropriate-length encoded hash.
 If those conditions apply, the client MAY send a TLS ClientHello with the Raw Public Key extension {{?RFC7250}}.

-When the client receives the server's raw public key or certificate, the client checks if the hash matches the public key received in the TLS ServerHello.
+When the client receives the
+server's raw public key or certificate, the client checks if the public key hash matches the public key received in the TLS ServerHello.
 If they match, the client authenticates the TLS connection.
 If they do not match, the client behavior falls back to the client's normal handling of the presented TLS raw public key or certificate (which may well be valid).

-If the server does not support the TLS external_id_hash extension ({{misbinding}}) and does return a SubjectAltName in the certificate, the client MUST validate the SubjectAltName matches the expected hostname, as normal.
-If, however, the server does not support the TLS external_id_hash extension and returns a raw public key, the client MUST abort the TLS connection (see also {{misbinding}}).
+If the server returns a certificate (rather than a raw public key), the client validates the certificate as normal (e.g., validity date, signed by a trusted Certification Authority, and so on).

 # Unique Host Names {#unique}